Legal requirements for getting married

 In Edinburgh our staff are on hand to help make your day special.
 We give you the option to individually tailor and personalise your own ceremony.
 We have amended ceremony booklets and of course you can talk to our staff at anytime.
 However there can be no religious content in a civil ceremony.

-All paperwork is submitted four to six weeks before the wedding along with any outstanding balance.
+All paperwork is submitted six to eight weeks before the wedding along with any outstanding balance.
 After paperwork is complete its just a case of turning up on the day.

 It is up to you to contact the celebrant of your choice when you know where and when it is you want to marry.
 You will need to attend the registrars office the week of your wedding to collect the marriage schedule.